 To generate the mass of a resonance, we need to give a function as its mass instead of a floating number.
-This function should take as input the per-event lower mass allowed, per-event upper mass allowed and the number of events, and should return a tf.Tensor with the generated masses and shape (nevents,).
-Well suited for this task are the TensorFlow Probability distributions or, for more customized mass shapes, the zfit pdfs (currently an experimental feature is needed, contact the 'zfit developers <https://github.com/zfit/zfit>' to learn more).
+This function should take as input the per-event lower mass allowed, per-event upper mass allowed and the number of events, and should return a ~'tf.Tensor' with the generated masses and shape (nevents,).
+Well suited for this task are the TensorFlow Probability distributions or, for more customized mass shapes, the zfit pdfs (currently an experimental feature is needed, contact the 'zfit developers ">to learn more">https://github.com/zfit/zfit>">to learn more).